-What better way to plan a stand out party than to have a scavenger hunt birthday party!
-It's a very unique way to give them their gift, and end off with a fun party.
-This turns into an all day event and you end off with a night full of friends, food and fun.We have two variations of a scavenger hunt birthday party theme.
-The first is a scavenger hunt setup just for the birthday person.
-The second is a scavenger hunt for the party guests, too.
-To skip to group version, Click Here
+What better way to plan a standout party than to have a scavenger hunt birthday party?
+It's a unique way to present a gift and kick off a fun party.
+I can be an all-day event and/or an evening full of friends, food and fun.I have two variations of a scavenger hunt birthday party theme here.
+The first is a scavenger hunt setup for just the birthday person.
+The second is a scavenger hunt for the party guests as well.
+To skip to the group version, click here.

 There are variations of scavenger hunts that make great hobbies.

-Geocaching is one example, where treasure boxes are placed at specific coordinates that you can locate with a GPS.
+Geocaching is one example.
+This is where treasure boxes are placed at specific coordinates that you can locate with a GPS.

 It is a variation on an older game called Letterboxing that originated in England in the 1850s and is still popular there.